yearn/veYFI/README.md

 ## Gauges

-Gauges allow vault depositors to stake their vault tokens and earn YFI rewards according to the amount of YFI to be distributed and their veYFI weight.
+Gauges allow vault depositors to stake their vault tokens and earn oYFI rewards according to the amount of oYFI to be distributed and their veYFI weight.

 ### Gauges boosting